with Gaga London

 It is important to note that:

 - Class numbers are currently limited.
-This class will be limited to 20 participants.

 Do not attend class if you are experiencing any symptoms of Coronavirus.
 Check your symptoms with NHS 111 Online.